The Law of Unintended Consequences Is Alive and Well

 These new generations of cases increase the ample environmental challenges that case erectors already face and can contribute to excessive machine jams and lost production instead of the intended benefits.

 Knowledge, Experience and Anticipation Overcome Problems

 But just because something isn’t easy doesn’t mean it’s impossible.
 Today’s best machines manage to overcome these challenges, make square cases, do so without jamming and deliver the intended productivity gains.
 Here’s why:

 - The designers of these machines have a deep understanding of corrugated – both its strengths and weakness.
 They make machines that anticipate and overcome the environmental variations case blanks are exposed to.
 They force the case to open so it’s square and then fold and seal it so it’s rigid and the squareness is locked in.
 See 5 Steps to Producing a Square Case to learn more.

 - They manage and control the case through the entire erecting and sealing process.
 Again, understanding and anticipation are keys.
 Every time a blank or a case moves, there’s the potential for something bad to happen.
 Effective case management is both an art and a science.
 Experience and good design, consistently refined, combined with a deep understanding of the corrugated medium virtually eliminate jams.
-See Why Lantech Case Erectors Don’t Jam to learn more.
+See Why Do Case Erectors Jam to learn more.

 Preparation Is the Key

 Just to be on the safe side, a case erector should have 10 percent more capacity than the primary production line.
 Don’t forget Murphy’s Law.
 It says, “If something can go wrong, it will.”
 And usually at the worst time.
 No matter where you go around the world, almost everyone has a similar saying.

 So be prepared.
 Build-in enough capacity to recover from unplanned downtime events like:

 - Tape changes